-The period of time between when the person covered first meets the requirements of our definition of incapacitated and when you will receive your first payment from us.
+The period of time between when the person covered first meets the requirements in our definition of incapacitated and when you will receive your first payment from us.
 The deferred period is shown in the additional features section of your cover summary.
-Unless you have a connected claim (see page 9) or the person covered is diagnosed with a terminal illness, we won't pay a claim until the end of the deferred period.
+Unless you have a connected claim (see page 7) or the person covered is diagnosed with a terminal illness that meets our definition, we won't pay a claim until the end of the deferred period.